 Upright Racks: The Direct Vender shall provide and install upright equipment racks to provide sufficient mounting space for the required equipment.

-Racks shall be all metal construction conforming to EIA standards with 19” equipment mounting opening and 1-3/4” vertical spacing of equipment.
+Racks shall be all metal construction conforming to EIA standards with 19-inch equipment mounting opening and 1-3/4 inch vertical spacing of equipment.
 Rack rails shall be punched with captive nuts, 10-32 screws and nylon washers.

 The General Contractor shall terminate the ethernet and fiber optic cabling to the patch panels provided by the Direct Vender and located in the upright racks.